 About the Book

 This book is based on a true story.
 In 1886 a young couple began their life together in the Colorado wilderness; taming the wilds as they cleared the land, build a cabin, and plan for a baby.
-However, an unexpectedly harsh winter storm descends upon the Rocky Mountains, burying the couple in fierce wind, snow and freezing cold temperatures.
+However, an unexpectedly harsh winter storm descends upon the Rocky Mountains, burying the couple in a fierce wind, snow, and freezing cold temperatures.

 Their supply of wood quickly diminishes and they are forced to consider cutting down a beautiful spruce tree beside their cabin.
 A dilemma arises when they discover it is home to a family of geese and one is injured.
-If they cut down the tree, the geese family will die.
+If they cut down the tree, the geese’s family will die.

 But Christmas is a time of miracles and a miracle does indeed happen…